crinklywrappr/bigboard/README.md

 If your story crashes and it hasn't generated a `.err` file, the frontend will display an exit code for you.

+### Coloring Table Rows

+If you have a csv story and want to highlight certain rows, do this:

+1. Add a column 'bigboard-story-class'
+2. Give it one of the following values
+  a. csv-success
+  b. csv-danger
+  c. csv-warning
+  d. csv-info

 ## Running

 To start a web server for the application, run